Sike-Star/Section8-Part1/README.md

 E 8.25, SBN 95-6
 It is universally allowed, that nothing exists without a cause of its existence, and that chance, when strictly examined, is a mere negative word, and means not any real power, which has any where, a being in nature.
 But it is pretended, that some causes are necessary, some not necessary.
 Here then is the advantage of definitions.
 Let any one define a cause, without comprehending, as a part of the definition, a necessary connexion with its effect; and let him shew distinctly the origin of the idea, expressed by the definition; and I shall readily give up the whole controversy.
 But if the foregoing explication of the matter be received, this must be absolutely impracticable.
 Had not objects a regular conjunction with each other, we should never have entertained any notion of cause and effect; and this regular conjunction produces that inference of the understanding, which is the only connexion, that we can have any comprehension of.
 Whoever attempts a definition of cause, exclusive of these circumstances, will be obliged, either to employ unintelligible terms, or such as are synonimous to the term, which he endeavours to define[19].
 And if the definition above mentioned be admitted; liberty, when opposed to necessity, not to constraint, is the same thing with chance; which is universally allowed to have no existence.

+Definitions -

+Doctrine of Liberty:

+Doctrin of Necessity: